UW Platteville PA students in a skills lab

 Platteville Distant Campus

 Who should apply: Students with a meaningful connection to the tri-state area, a strong affinity for practicing in that area, and the ability to learn well in a remote learning environment.
-If you are currently a UW-Platteville undergraduate, you may also apply for the 3+2 program option, which would allow you to graduate with both a bachelor of science degree in biology from UW-Platteville and a master’s in physician assistant studies from UW–Madison in 5 years (3+2).
+If you are currently a UW-Platteville undergraduate, you may also apply for the 3+2 program option, which would allow you to graduate with both a bachelor of science degree in biology from UW-Platteville and a master’s in physician assistant studies from UW–Madison in five years (3+2).

 Full-Time Degree Plan